4 Companies To Join Hot IPO Market This Week, Bringing Exposure to Vaping Sales In China And Luxury E-Commerce

 The company intends to pay dividends as a public company.
 Around 85% of distributable earnings will be paid out to shareholders, according to the prospectus.

 RLX Technology: This Beijing-based company sells vaping products for smokers and claims to be the No. 1 "e-vapor" brand in China.
-It is set to make its public debut on the New York Stock Exchange under the ticker symbol RLX.
+It is set to make its public debut on the New York Stock Exchange under the ticker symbol RLX (NYSE: RLX).

 RLX Technology had a 48% market share in 2019 and 62.6% in the first nine months of 2020 for e-vapor in China, according to the prospectus.
 The company sold 4.3 million devices and 73.8 million cartridges in 2019.
 In the first nine months of 2020, the company sold 5.6 million devices and 124.6 million cartridges.